 Humidity Comfort Levels in November

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Corpus Christi is essentially constant during November, remaining around 5.9 miles per hour throughout.
+The average hourly wind speed in Corpus Christi is essentially constant during November, remaining within 0.1 miles per hour of 11.0 miles per hour throughout.

 Average Wind Speed in November

 Wind Direction in November

 Corpus Christi is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.